AlexPoltak/vrs_cvicenie_3/README.md

   std::vector<int> Project::getSelectedFramesForLidarDevice(int index)
 ```

-3. To get index of **frame from lidar**(with given ID) and that is placed at given trajectory position use:
+3. To get index of **frame from lidar**(with given ID) which is placed at given trajectory position use:

 ```js
   int Project::getLidarFrameFromTrajectoryRelationInfo(int whichTrajectoryPoint, int whichLidar)